-Your partner's behavior, attitudes and feelings are just as valid as yours.
+Your partner's behavior, attitudes and feelings are important too.

 Be curious, not furious.

-Teaching your partner about yourself can help get into the deeper meaning of a person's behavior.
+Teach your partner about yourself.
+This can help get to the deeper meaning of a person's behavior.

-When you talk about your current fears, anxiety, or upsets, you are being intimate.
+Talk about your current fears, anxiety, or upsets.
+This is being intimate.